gitouni/Targetless-LiDAR-camera-calibration/README.md

 </details>

-# Step3: Estimate initial LiDAR poses with RANSAC (RANReg mentioned in our paper)
+# Step 3: Estimate initial LiDAR poses with RANSAC (RANReg mentioned in our paper)

 Please ensure your Open3D has been installed properly in your python environment before this step.
 ```bash